KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Getting Started.md

 }
 ```

-You can also customize the ``SystemKeyboard`` in the same way, for instance to replace the standard autocomplete toolbar with something else:
+You can also use this approach to customize the ``SystemKeyboard``, for instance to hide the autocomplete toolbar:

 ```swift
 class KeyboardViewController: KeyboardInputViewController {